-Most males are not that into cosmeceuticals.
+Most men are not interested in skincare, much less cosmeceuticals.
 That is skincare with medical or drug-like benefits to improve skin health.
 Cosmeceuticals have a more relevant function than coloured cosmetics.
-Men have traditionally been uninterested in skin appearance, and only think of skincare as necessary when they face a specific skin concern – acne, oily skin, wrinkles or other topical skin conditions.
+Mens skin has traditionally been a topic of lesser interest in skincare, as men generally only think of skincare as necessary when they face a specific skin concern – acne, oily skin, wrinkles or other topical skin conditions.
 Yes, using targeted skincare products are likely to help with these isolated issues, but having a daily skincare regime in place can avoid them completely.

 Sebum production is also greater in males, this is mostly due to testosterone secretions.
 This can mean longer-lasting acne for men.
 The oil glands on our skin are more receptive towards testosterone, so it is no coincidence that we see males having oily skin more often than females.

 We see signs of our skin ageing such as wrinkles and sagging skin as our collagen content decreases as we age.
 After our thirties, both men and women start to lose one per cent of our collagen each year.
-But for women, this loss escalates greatly in the first five years after menopause, explaining for why women experience skin ageing faster than men do.
+But for women, this loss escalates greatly in the first five years after menopause, explaining for why women experience skin ageing faster than mens skin.

 That being said, the importance of sunscreen should be emphasized.
 The skincare product that we should all have is really the sunscreen.
 We know we are nagging, but please put on your sunscreen.